Fernández seeks Biden's help ahead of further IMF talks

 “We are presenting this new reality to the lending agencies, so I hope they continue to accompany us as they have done up to now,” Fernández told Biden, whose country is the main shareholder of the International Monetary Fund, which has approved a credit program for Argentina for a total of US$ 44 billion over 30 months.

-The meeting comes at an important moment in the debt restructuring agreement between Argentina and the IMF, as the Fund's board is expected in the coming days to authorize a disbursement of $5.3 billion, within Argentina's $44 billion credit with the financial body
+The meeting comes at an important moment in the debt restructuring agreement between Argentina and the IMF, as the Fund's board is expected in the coming days to authorize a disbursement of $5.3 billion, within Argentina's $44 billion credit with the financial body.

 “We have had to face such an enormous scourge as the pandemic, and I want to thank you because your government collaborated with Argentina and the entire continent by donating vaccines,” Fernández went on and added that he believed “that President Biden's government, like our government, sees democracy and respect for human rights as central objectives of development.”